ROCm/rocm-install-on-linux/docs/install/native-install/includes/ubuntu-multi-install.rst

 .. note::

-   Since Ubuntu 24.04 is newly supported with ROCm 6.2, we only have one package to install on Ubutnu 24.04.
+   Since Ubuntu 24.04 is newly supported with ROCm 6.2, we only have one package to install on Ubuntu 24.04.
 As a result, multi-version support is not available for Ubuntu 24.04 as there are no additional versions at this time.

 .. tip::